Tel: +44 (0)300 067 5600

 Surrey GU10 4LH

-Robin Gill is a wildlife ecologist with 20 years experience in research on the ecology and management of deer.
-Robin joined Forest Research in 1988, where he has specialised in the management and impact of deer and other herbivores in woodland environments.
+Robin Gill is a wildlife ecologist with 33 years experience in research on wildlife ecology.
+Robin joined Forest Research in 1988, where he has specialised in the management and impact of squirrels, deer and wild boar in woodland environments.

 Responsibilities include provision of research and advice for policy makers, managers and practitioners involved in wildlife and woodland management and conservation.